flamescape/ss15-kipcast/docs/development-journal.md

 ## Sunday

 ### 0:23:46
-Björn showed Gareth a cat gif, Gareth was overjoyed and needed some 'alone time' for a moment.
+Björn showed Gareth a cat gif, Gareth was overjoyed and needed some 'alone time'.

+### 0:54:05
+Gareth is distracted researching ninja turtles, all other team members sigh...